Atlas-OS/docs/docs/getting-started/installation.md

     - [Adguard File List](https://files.rg-adguard.net)

-!!! info "Using a USB stick"
-    If you are looking for installation with a USB stick, see [here](/getting-started/other-installation-methods/usb).
-However, we highly recommend you follow this guide instead.

 ## :material-download: Preparing Atlas

 !!! tip "Download drivers"
     Some network adapters do not have drivers that come with Windows.
 This means that on some computers, you might not be able to connect to the internet after installing.
 We recommend you to download the drivers for your network adapter ahead of time, and put them on your drive.

-Once you have all of the downloads for Atlas from [here](/getting-started/installation/#requirements), you will need to have them on your new installation of Windows for use offline.
+Once you have all of the downloads for Atlas from [here](#requirements), you will need to have them on your new installation of Windows for use offline.

 You can do this by either using an external drive like a USB stick or a seperate hard drive in your computer, which won't be wiped/formatted.
-Alternatively, see [here](/getting-started/installation/#creating-a-temporary-partition) if you don't have anything to put files on.
+Alternatively, see [here](#creating-a-temporary-partition) if you don't have anything to put files on.

 1. Extract `Atlas [version].zip` onto the root directory of your seperate drive, and rename the folder it extracts to `Atlas`
 2. Extract `AME Wizard.exe` from the `AME Wizard Beta.zip`, then place it in your newly created `Atlas` folder